-Both petitioners will need records of:
+Both petitioners will need to provide:

-If a petitioner is divorced a copy of your divorce judgment must be presented as well as a copy of your ecclesiastical divorce from an Orthodox Metropolis if Orthodox.
+If a petitioner is divorced, a copy of your divorce judgment must be presented as well as a copy of your ecclesiastical divorce from an Orthodox Metropolis if Orthodox.

 If the Orthodox bride or groom is from another metropolis or parish or came to the United States from abroad after their 16th birthday, a "Pistopioitikon Eleftherogamias" will be required from the Metropolis he or she was born in and signed by the Metropolitan or his designated agent.